-SHRI D. P. KARMARKAR: I do not know about Dr. Sapru.
+Shri D. P. KARMARKAR: I do not know about Dr. Sapru.
 But it seems the hon.
 Member's examiners were partial and I am quite sure that my friend is thankful to those examiners.

 Then, Sir, I come to Mr. Bhargava, my esteemed colleague, who has always been a good and constructive critic.
 He asked for certain information earlier than lunch time.
 Since I do not believe in shutting out any information even if informally asked, I immediately got in touch with the Institute.
-They supplied all the information, some information which he wanted and some more also.
-Now.
-Sir. his main complaint has been twofold, one of a procedural character and another arising out of his misunderstanding the situation.
+They supplied all the information, some information he wanted and some more also.
+Now. his main complaint has Sir. twofold, one of a procedural character and another arising out of his misunderstanding the situation.
 Now, Sir, this Institute is open to all students from all parts of India.
-It is not as if the allotment of students for Delhi is more, but more students from Delhi find it more convenient to join this Institute.
-Now my hon. friend can very well appreciate that in a matter like this economics plays a larger part than the merits of a particular institution.
-When this Institute also becomes like the one in Oxford or Cambridge in a few years' time, people may struggle to get into this institution, but now they would come to this institution, subject to their own convenience.
-A student from Madras would like to enter a second-rate institution or college in Madras rather than come all the way to Delhi, largely on account of economic reasons.
-Therefore it is that more stu-1 come from Delhi than from
+It is not as if the allotment of students for Delhi is more, but more students Delhi find it more convenient to join this Institute.
+Now my hon. can very well appreciate that in matter like this economics plays a larger part than the merits of a particular institution.
+When this Institute also becomes like the one in Oxford or Cambridge in a few years' people may struggle to get into this institution, but now they would come to this institution, subject to their own convenience.
+A student Madras would like to enter a secondrate institution or college in Madras rather than come all the way to Delhi. largely on account of economic reasons.
+Therefore it is that more students come from Delhi than from

-[Shri D. P. Karmarkar.] other places because they find it more convenient to enter this college than probably students from Kerala or Madras.
-A Lucknow student would prefer to join a college at Lucknow than come to Delhi, because Delhi would comparatively ba inconvenient to him.
+[Shri D. P. Karmarkar.] other places because they find it more convenient to enter this college than probably students from Kerala Madras.
+A Lucknow student would prefer to join a college at Lucknow than come to Delhi, because Delhi would comparatively be inconvenient to him.
 Therefore this disparity in the figures of admissions is not the result of any partial policy adopted by the Institute.
-I am quite sure in my mind that the Institute would be very happy if it could draw students from the whole of India-a crosssection of students-because that is what the Institute stands for, but then it is not as if they can reserve certain seats for cerain areas.
+I am quite my mind that the Institute would be very happy if it could draw students from the whole of India-a crosssection of students-because that is what the Institute stands for. but then it is not as if they can reserve certain seats for cerain areas.
 They keep their doors open to students from all over India.
-They keep to certain standards; they hold examinations and whosoever tops the list, whether he is a Madras student or a Delhi student or a Kerala student, is preferred.
-But if at the time of inviting applications itself a less number of students apply for admission from far-off places, then it is not their fault.
+They keep to certain standards; they hold nations and whosoever tops the whether he is a Madras student a Delhi student or a Kerala student, is preferred.
+But if at the time of inviting applications itself a less number of students apply for admission from far-off places, then it is their fault.
 I have known of instances where the discreet parents make their children apply to four different colleges like a multi-shot range.
-I know that a distinguished friend of mine, because his daughter had to apply, made her apply at four different places.
-Amritsar was one, the Lady Hardinge College was another and there were one or two other colleges, and she got her admission wherever she could.
+I know that a distinguished friend of mine, because his daughter had to made her apply at four different places.
+Amritsar was one, the Lady Hardinge College was another there were one or two other colleges. and she got her admission wherever she could.
 That is how things happen.
-Therefore, Sir, howsoever much we may like students from all parts of the country to come in, we cannot regiment and I cannot ascribe any blame to the Institute.
-In fact, when we started the Institute, it had all along been anticipated that more students would join from Delhi than from elsewhere, because it was more convenient for them.
-If the same college were in Trivandrum, more students from Kerala would have joined it.
-It is a question of convenience, and our students are still not so much affluent enough as they are in the
+Therefore, Sir, howsoever much we may like students from all parts come in, we cannot the country to regiment and I cannot ascribe any blame to the Institute.
+In fact, when we started the Institute, it had all been anticipated that students would join from Delhi than from elsewhere, because it was more convenient for them.
+If the college were in Trivandrum, students from Kerala would have joined it.
+It is a question of convenience. and our students are still not so much affluent enough as they are in the